redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/zero-drama-cloudflare-workers-github-actions.md

             --config "dist/worker/wrangler.json"
 ```

-Notes:

-- `--env` maps to your `wrangler.jsonc` env sections (e.g., `staging`, `production`).
-- This uses the generated config at `dist/worker/wrangler.json` after build.
-- Pin `wrangler` for reproducibility.
-Adjust Node/pnpm versions to match your project.

-## Required secrets and environments

-Set these in GitHub Settings → Secrets and variables → Actions:

-- `CLOUDFLARE_API_TOKEN`: API token with “Workers Scripts:Edit” and “Account:Read”
-- `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID

-Optional per‑environment variables can be configured using GitHub Environments (`staging`, `production`) to scope secrets and approvals.

-## Tips for reliable deploys

-- Cache pnpm via `actions/setup-node` `cache: pnpm` for faster installs.
-- Use `concurrency` to avoid overlapping deploys to the same environment.
+A couple of notes to keep it smooth: `--env` maps to your `wrangler.jsonc` environment sections (for example, `staging` and `production`)—see [Wrangler environments](https://developers.cloudflare.com/workers/wrangler/configuration/environments/).
+This example uses a generated config at `dist/worker/wrangler.json` after build; if your project uses a root config, point Wrangler there instead.
+Pinning `wrangler` (and matching Node/pnpm) keeps builds reproducible; adjust versions to match your project and CI base image.
+The steps reference well‑known actions: [`actions/checkout`](https://github.com/actions/checkout), [`actions/setup-node`](https://github.com/actions/setup-node), and [`pnpm/action-setup`](https://github.com/pnpm/action-setup).
+Deploy uses `wrangler deploy` ([command reference](https://developers.cloudflare.com/workers/wrangler/commands/#deploy)).

+For secrets, set `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` under GitHub Settings → Secrets and variables → Actions.
+The token should include “Workers Scripts:Edit” and “Account:Read”; create or scope it appropriately via [Cloudflare API tokens](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
+If you want environment‑specific secrets or approvals, configure [GitHub Environments](https://docs.github.com/actions/deployment/targeting-different-environments/using-environments-for-deployment) named `staging` and `production` and keep sensitive values scoped there.

-- Keep build artifacts minimal; let Wrangler bundle based on your `wrangler.jsonc`.
-- For canary releases, add an input like `--dry-run` or a `canary` env and route only a subset of traffic at the DNS/route level.
+A few pragmatic tips: cache pnpm via `actions/setup-node`’s `cache: pnpm` input to speed up installs; keep build artifacts minimal and let Wrangler bundle based on your `wrangler.jsonc`; and if you want canaries, add a `canary` environment or a `--dry-run` input and route only a subset of traffic at the DNS/route level.

-## Troubleshooting

-- 403 from Wrangler: verify `CLOUDFLARE_API_TOKEN` scopes and `CLOUDFLARE_ACCOUNT_ID`.
-- Env not found: ensure an `[env.<name>]` block exists in `wrangler.jsonc`.
-- Build can’t find config: confirm `dist/worker/wrangler.json` exists post‑build or switch to the root config if your build doesn’t generate one.
+If something goes wrong, start here: a 403 from Wrangler usually means the token scopes or account ID are off; an “env not found” error means the `[env.<name>]` block is missing in `wrangler.jsonc`; and if the build can’t find your config, ensure `dist/worker/wrangler.json` exists post‑build or point Wrangler at your root config.

-This yields dependable, low‑touch releases: one button (or API call), the same way every time.
+The result is dependable, low‑touch releases: press a button (or hit the API), and ship the same way every time.